 Rhubarb is in season, read on to learn how to make no pectin strawberry rhubarb refrigerator jam the easy way.
 For years I resisted making my own jam because I didn't want the hassle of a canning process.

 One evening while on a walk I was listening to a favorite podcast, the guest was Nigella Lawson and she talked about how to make easy refrigerator jam, no canning required.
 Oh, happy day I was going get my jam on!

 For a small batch, I end with just enough for one jar in the refrigerator and one jar for the freezer.
-For this recipe I use 2 cups strawberries, about a 1-pound container and 3 cups fresh rhubarb which is roughly 8 rhubarb stalks.
-Add 1 cup sugar to the fruit, mix and let sit for about 45 minutes to release the fruits juice.
+For this recipe, I use 2 cups strawberries, about a 1-pound container and 3 cups fresh rhubarb which is roughly 8 rhubarb stalks.
+Add 1 cup sugar to the fruit, mix, and let sit for about 45 minutes to release the fruit juice.

 The prep is easy and you have homemade jam in under an hour.

-Test the jam to see if it’s reached the jelling point.
-If you have one, test using a candy thermometer, when mixture reaches 220 degrees it’s ready.
-Alternately you can place a spoonful of jam on a small plate and freezer for a couple minutes, remove plate and slightly tip, if jam doesn’t spread, it’s ready.
+Test the jam to see if it's reached the jelling point.
+If you have one, test using a candy thermometer, when mixture reaches 220 degrees it's ready.
+Alternately you can place a spoonful of jam on a small plate and freezer for a couple of minutes, remove the plate and slightly tip.
+If the jam doesn't spread, it’s ready.

 Selecting the fruit

 The jam is only as good as the fruit, so make sure to pick nice ripe strawberries and fresh or frozen rhubarb.
 A jam made from unripe fruit won't taste like the fruit, and it just ends up being really sweet.
 Shop the farmers market for the freshest ripe fruit possible and it's easy to taste test before buying.